arturcarvalho/tutorial-1/README.md

 <img src="https://user-images.githubusercontent.com/300/73317487-1b569300-41eb-11ea-9fae-a9a7ae3c52f1.png" />

+We get that error message at the top saying something went wrong in plain english _and_ the actual field is highlighted for us, just like the inline validation!
+The message at the top may be overkill for such a short form, but it can be key if a form is multiple screens long; the user gets a summary of what went wrong all in one place and they don't have to resort to hunting through a long form looking for red boxes.

 > `<FormError>` has several styling options which are attached to different parts of the message:
 >
 > - `wrapperStyle` / `wrapperClassName`: the container for the entire message
 > - `titleStyle` / `titleClassName`: the "Can't create new contact" title
 > - `listStyle` / `listClassName`: the `<ul>` that contains the list of errors
 > - `listItemStyle` / `listItemClassName`: each individual `<li>` around each error

-We get that error message at the top saying something went wrong in plain english _and_ the actual field is highlighted for us, just like the inline validation!
-The message at the top may be overkill for such a short form, but it can be key if a form is multiple screens long.
-The user gets a summary of what went wrong all in one place and they don't have to resort to hunting through a long form looking for red boxes.

 ### One more thing...